 4. Embrace Change

 Sometimes the difficult conversation leads to uncertainty, and it’s often easier to sit with a known issue than face change.
-But change can be good, in fact, change can be great!
+But change can be good; in fact, change can be great!

 5. Own the Conversation

 If you’re quitting a job, don’t say that you had to find a new job because they don’t pay you enough.
 Just admit that you’ve taken another position with a different company.
-If you’re breaking up with someone, don’t blame them, just tell them that you’ve decided the relationship isn’t right for you.
+Likewise, if you’re breaking up with someone, don’t blame them, just tell them that you’ve decided the relationship isn’t right for you.